 Successful graduates of the welding Technology curriculum may be employed as entry-level technicians in welding and metal working industries.
 Career opportunities also exist in construction, manufacturing, fabrication, sales, quality control, supervision and welding-related self-employment.

 Students must be high school graduates (some exceptions may apply for certificate or diploma options).
 All students must submit high school transcripts.
 Students may be required to take placement tests or submit all previous college work transcripts, which ever applies.
 Students may be required to complete developmental coursework based upon transcripts / placement test scores.

 Students enrolled full-time and making satisfactory progress should complete this program in five semesters.
 Additional time may be needed to achieve minimum requirements in English, Math or Science.

-This program has diploma and certificate options as listed below.
 Contact the program coordinator or department chair for specific requirements.